frappe/erpnext/docs/docs.user.stock.perpetual_inventory.md

 Steps to be followed:

+- Nullify current stock-in-hand / fixed-asset account balance through Journal Voucher.
+- Create new warehouse for each existing warehouse.
+- Assign Asset / Expense account while creating new warehouse.
 - Follow Activation Step 1 & 2
-- To enable Perpetual Inventory, existing stock balances must be synced with relevant account balances.
-To do that, calculate available stock value and book stock-in-hand/fixed-asset (asset) against cost-of-goods-sold (expense) through Journal Voucher.
-- Create new warehouse for every existing warehouse.
-- Assign Asset / Expense account while creating warehouse.
 - Create Stock Entry (Material Transfer) to transfer available stock from existing warehouse to new warehouse

->Note: System will not  post any accounting entries for existing stock transactions submitted prior to the activation of Perpetual Inventory.
+>Note: System will not  post any accounting entries for existing stock transactions submitted prior to the activation of Perpetual Inventory as those old warehouses will not be linked to account.

 -